This Is the Deadliest County in America for COVID-19

 Hancock County, Georgia, had a death rate of 5.16 per 1,000 people.
 Hancock County sits east of Atlanta.
 Its average population over the past five years was 8,535.
 Galax County, Virginia, also near the North Carolina border, ranks fourth by the same measure at 4.52.
 Its population is 6,638.

-Each hard-hit county, with the exception of Jerauld, based both on confirmed death rates and on confirmed case rates, is in the South, as well as in relatively rural areas.
+With the exception of Jerauld, each hard-hit county, based both on confirmed death rates and on confirmed case rates, is in the South, as well as in relatively rural areas.
 Jerauld itself is nearly as rural as a county gets.